eman-alatawi/FaveOne-FrontEnd/README.md

 ## New Features:
 - Responsive Design for mobile, small and medium devices
 - Add User-Profile feature.
-- Various improvements in the UI
+- Various improvements in the UI.
+  -  A clickable Dialog about the Actor Info when trying to add a new drama/movie or edit an existing one.
+[The dialog contains basic information and a list of related movies or dramas]
 ## Important Links

 - [FaveOne Back-End Repo](https://github.com/eman-alatawi/FavOne-BackEnd)